samarjitroy/ExData_Plotting1/MyCodesAndResults.md

 The Plot2 script (plot2.R) does the following:

-1. Souce loadPlotData.R - The common code to load required data.
+1. Download data from "https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip" (function: getDataFileUnzip)
+2. Unzip and extract data file (function: getDataFileUnzip)
+3. Load Data for "2007-02-01", "2007-02-02" as data frame (function: loadPlotData)
-2. set plot Device (480x480) as png file
+4. set plot Device (480x480) as png file (function: plot2)
-3. Plotting line
+5. Plotting line (function: plot2)
-4. Close Device file
+6. Close Device file (function: plot2)

 ## Running the script
 To run the script, source `plot2.R`.
 After running, you will see the following output as the script works: